wp-plugins/marketmuse-related-keywords/readme.txt

 = How can I get more keyword suggestions? =

-Just mozy on down to our website at https://www.MarketMuse.com for a more feature-rich version of this same tool.
-Our Blog Analysis tool can generate over 50 keyword suggestions as well as helpful statistics around how much traffic each relevant keyword can drive.
+To get 50 keyword suggestions, just visit us at https://www.MarketMuse.com and click Contact Us to request an API key.
+On that site you'll also find our Blog Analysis tool which generates helpful statistics around your content quality as well.

 == Screenshots ==